joel-g/animal-facts-bot/README.md

 * Add a tuple of strings of facts (to animalfacts.py) pertaining to a particular animal.
 Name the tuple variable following the format 'NAMEOFANIMAL_FACTS'.
 Put the tuple in alphabetical order with the other tuples.
 * Add your tuple to the ALL_FACTS tuple.
 * Add a line to the check_comment_for_animal() function for your animal following the format.
-* Make sure to tag joel-g in the pull request to master.
+* Add your animal to the Readme

 Please: Don't add a very small set of facts (this will cause the bot to be repetetive regarding your animal).
         Only add TRUE facts.
 Please no trolling with 'alternative facts'.
+        Don't add 'seal', 'bat' or 'duck' facts unless you've figured out how to not reply to homonyms.
+        Don't add 'cat' or 'dog' because they are just too common on reddit.